Leaf retention: Evergreen.

 Uses: Ornamental, hedge.
 Flowers and leaves used for tea.

 A member of the Myrtle family.
-A dwarf version is shown.
+Pictures are of a dwarf cultivar.

 Do you have additional information or a different